-The Audit Committee has received from BDO Seidman, LLP the written disclosures and the letter required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and the Audit Committee has discussed with BDO Seidman, LLP its independence.
-The Audit Committee has concluded that BDO Seidman, LLP is independent from the Company and its management.
+The Audit Committee has received from Witt Mares, PLC and BDO Seidman, LLP the written disclosures and the letter required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and the Audit Committee has discussed with Witt Mares, PLC and BDO Seidman, LLP its independence.
+The Audit Committee has concluded that both Witt Mares, PLC and BDO Seidman, LLP are independent from the Company and its management.

-Has the Audit Committee made a recommendation regarding the audited financial statements for fiscal 2005?
+Has the Audit Committee made a recommendation regarding the audited financial statements for fiscal 2008?

-Based upon its review and the discussions with management and the Company's independent registered public accounting firm, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements for the Company be included in the Company's Annual Report on Form 10-KSB for fiscal 2005.
+Based upon its review and the discussions with management and the Company's independent registered public accounting firm, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements for the Company be included in the Company's Annual Report on Form 10-K for fiscal 2008.

-Has the Audit Committee reviewed the fees paid to the independent registered public accounting firm during fiscal 2005?
+Has the Audit Committee reviewed the fees paid to the independent registered public accounting firm during fiscal 2008?

-The Audit Committee has reviewed and discussed the fees paid to BDO Seidman, LLP during 2005 for audit, audit-related, tax and other services, which are set forth below under "Fees Paid to Independent Registered Public Accounting Firm."
-The Audit Committee has determined that the provision of non-audit services is compatible with BDO Seidman, LLP's independence.
+The Audit Committee has reviewed and discussed the fees paid to BDO Seidman, LLP during 2008 for audit, audit-related, tax and other services, and the fees paid to Witt Mares, PLC for 2008 audit services which are set forth below under "Fees Paid to Independent Registered Public Accounting Firm."
+The Audit Committee has determined that the provision of non-audit services is compatible with BDO Seidman, LLP and Witt Mares, PLC's independence.